Rancho San Antonio Abad

-Rancho San Antonio Abad, a land grant in what is now the western part of Tijuana in the Tijuana Municipality of Baja California, Mexico.
+Rancho San Antonio Abad was a land grant in what is now the western part of Tijuana, in the Tijuana Municipality of Baja California, Mexico.
 The name of the rancho derives from Saint Anthony the Abbot.

 History

 Origin

-The origin of this rancho is obscure, but was one of the earliest ranchos established around San Diego.
+The origin of this rancho is obscure, but it was one of the earliest ranchos established around San Diego.
 It is mentioned in a report in 1828, with the various ranchos of the San Diego region, Pennasquitos, de la Nación (then the rancho of the Presidio of San Diego), San Ysidro, El Rosario and Temescal.
 Among them is also mentioned that of San Antonio Abad as a rancho with 300 cattle, 80 horses, 25 mules and some grain fields on it.
-It may have been a second rancho belonging to or used by the Presido.
+It may have been a second rancho belonging to or used by the Presidio.

-The property of the Rancho San Antonio Abad would have been bounded on the west by the Pacific Ocean, to the south by the 11 league Rancho El Rosario and from 1829 it would have been bounded on the east by the Rancho Tía Juana.
-It would later in 1833, be bounded on the north by the Rancho Melijo or Rancho de La Punta of Santiago E. Arguello, that lay from the line of hills south of the Tijuana River valley on the coast north to the San Diego Bay.
+The property of the Rancho San Antonio Abad would have been bounded on the west by the Pacific Ocean, to the south by the 11 league Rancho El Rosario and from 1829, it would have been bounded on the east by the Rancho Tía Juana.
+It would later in 1833, be bounded on the north by the Rancho Melijo or Rancho de La Punta of Santiago E. Arguello, that lay from the line of hills south of the Tijuana River valley on the coast north to San Diego Bay.
 San Antonio Abad's location would put it below the modern Mexican border along where El Camino Real ran north along the coast to San Diego.